10.3 Support to youth work

 In the Flemish community, since 1 January 2013, the Flemish Parliament Act of 20 January 2012 on a revised youth and children’s rights policy as amended, came into force.
 This act described the basic instruments to implement youth policy and specifies the conditions for accreditation and funding of a large number of private organisations and youth-related associations operating on Flemish level (i.e. not organisations operating on a regional or a local level as these receive funding by the municipalities)

 Regional or provincial youth work used to be supported by the provincial authorities.
-Since 2018, a province has no longer have community-based powers.
+Since 2018, a province no longer has community-based powers.
 These powers and the associated personnel were transferred to the Flemish Community or to the municipalities and cities.
 Since the 1st of January 2018, the provinces no longer carry out tasks in the context of culture, youth, sport or welfare.
 However, there are still many provincial lending services and training centers that youth associations can make use of.

 Definitions according to the Flemish Parliament Act of January 20, 2012 on a revised youth and children’s rights: